 But year after year, the social media tools are becoming more and more complex and sophisticated.
 Especially if you are interested in branding maintenance and development, you need to be there, I mean online, most of the time.
 Which after a while, can be not only exhausting, but a source of inner tension and even a reason/risk of family fights.

 Particularly for a travel blogger, the challenges are dramatic those days.
 If you aim at maintaining your brand and keep being interactive, you should be ready to do some snaps from your trips, create some inspiring Instagram travel stories, select one picture - or maximum two, my advice - the day for your feed, answer wuthin hours various questions from the readers or remarks made regarding the content - I am a strong supporter of interaction with readers, as a main condition for creating a successful and stable readership.
 A lot of things to do on a very daily basis, besides cooking the food, taking pictures or changing the nappies.
+Putting some time aside for yourself and considering some self care is always very important.
+For instance, relaxing, a bit of beauty hour or using some esthetics hub resources, or just reading a book without being bothered by outside buzz of any kind.

 The last year was a very challenging one for me, as I needed some time to consider my future work and life options, while keeping doing a limited amount of travel and giving birth to an amazing little boy.
 Suddenly, life can be so overwhelming in terms of emotions and events, and it takes some time to digest, albeit not clearly understand everything what is going on.
 My life was about to change, but within the same coordinates, meaning that my travel stories should continue to run, as my desire to share my knowledge from the road via my various social media channels.